jonasfreyr/Lokaverkefni_C-/README.md

 clear - 	clears screen
 newtext - 	creates a new text
 deltext -	deletes a text
-edit - 		edit a text exit - to exit the program
+edit - 		edit a text
+exit - 		to exit the program
 ```
-### TEXT skipanir
+### TEXTedit skipanir
 ```
 --moveline X-- 	Moves the editing line to X
 --delline X-- 	Deletes the line X